About the Museum of Death

 We're located at 6031 Hollywood Blvd. in Hollywood.
-Admission is $15 per person and parking is free!
+Admission is $15 per person.

 There is no age limit for the Museum of Death, because WE ALL DIE, but we STRONGLY recommend MATURE AUDIENCES!
 There have been a number of falling down ovations (people passing out) at the museum (mostly men)... so we stress that you should be prepared for a good dose of reality!